alevnyacow/revars/README.md

 - **First element** is a Revar itself
 - **Second element** is the React hook
-- **Third element** is a function can be used to add plugins for current Revar (unstable experimental feature for now).
+- **Third element** is a function can be used to add plugins for current Revar (unstable experimental feature for now)

 # 💡 Simple example